 It has been proven that trees provide us with many benefits and have a significant role to play in our own wellbeing, recreation and place making.
 Trees also provide benefits to horses, including shade, shelter and screening as well as contributing to wider habitats and ecosystems.
 In some locations, such as impoverished land or sites suffering from exposure, sycamore trees can be of huge significance in establishing and maintaining tree cover.
 All of these benefits are in addition to trees’ unseen contributions such as purifying the air, trapping pollutants and storm water attenuation.

-Atypical Myopathy (also known as “sycamore poisoning” or Seasonal Pasture Myopathy) can be a fatal disease for horses, with mortality rates between 61 and 90 percent, which has been associated with horses eating sycamore seeds, leaves and seedlings.
-The British Horse Society advise horse owners to minimise the exposure of their horses to sycamore seeds, seedlings and leaves to help prevent Atypical Myopathy.
+Atypical Myopathy (also known as “sycamore poisoning” or Seasonal Pasture Myopathy) can be a fatal disease for horses, with mortality rates around 70%, which has been associated with horses eating sycamore seeds and seedlings.
+The British Horse Society advise horse owners to minimise the exposure of their horses to sycamore seeds and seedlings to help prevent Atypical Myopathy.

 The main preventative measures horse owners can take include:

 Where horses have poor grazing, ensure supplementary forage/feed is provided

 Ensure the pasture is not over-stocked

 Maintain good pasture management to prevent weeds taking over grass growth

 If moving horses is not an option, fence off areas around the sycamore trees